ology/techn.ology.net/blog/2021/04/24/hearing-the-oeis/index.markdown

     $score->write_score("$0.mid");

 And what does this sound like?
-Well here are the first 64 prime numbers ([OEIS A000040](https://oeis.org/A000040)):
+Well here are the 58 prime numbers in the sequence [OEIS A000040](https://oeis.org/A000040):

 [oeis-40.mp3](oeis-40.mp3)